zitachau/SQL_PY_R_Practice/README.md

 Some other things I've learned are:
 1. Using statistical tools to interpret data sets while looking for trends/patterns
 2. Preparing reports

+While learning how to code, I will use these knowledge I've gained to create/analyze mini projects